Book of Mosiah: Narrative

-King Benjamin instructs his sons
+King Benjamin instructs his sons and appoints an heir

-King Benjamin had three sons, who were named Mosiah, Helorum, and Helaman.
-The king made sure they received a good education which focused on the Egyptian language.
-They studied the plates of Nephi and the prophesies recorded on them.
-He also had them learn the writings on the plates of brass which were taken from Laban, which were the only way the Nephites knew the commandments of God given to Moses.
-Benjamin tells his sons that the plates are the only thing keeping the Nephites from dwindling in unbelief like the Lamanites.
+Benjamin, king of the Nephites and son of the prophet King Mosiah I, has three sons: Mosiah, Helorum, and Helaman.
+He ensures that they receive a good education, including in Reformed Egyptian.
+Benjamin's sons also study the plates of Nephi and the prophesies recorded on them, as well as the plates of brass taken from Laban centuries prior.
+Benjamin tells his sons that the plates are the principal reason that the Nephites have not fallen into disbelief like the Lamanites.

-Then came the time when King Benjamin had to decide which of his three sons would receive his kingdom.
-He settled on Mosiah, and told his son to gather the people together at the temple so he could make the announcement.
-But that would be just a formality.
-Benjamin gave his son the actual reins of power immediately.
-Additionally, he passed on to Mosiah the plates of Nephi, and the brass plates, and the sword of Laban, and the Liahona.
+King Benjamin passes the kingdom to his son Mosiah, and tells him to gather the people together at the temple so he can formally announce the succession, passing onto him the plates of Nephi, the brass plates, the sword of Laban, and the Liahona.